mvzink/pylehash/README.md

 Current major to do list:

+* Seeding
+* A way to build a test network
 * _ring/_line mechanics
 * A .see handler
 * Correct external tap handling (depends on _ring/_line)